 We know you’re busy and barely have time to work out, let alone plan your post-workout snack, but personal trainers are in the same boat.
 Trainers often squeeze in their workouts and meals between clients and rarely—if ever—have access to a kitchen during the day.
 With that in mind, we were curious how fitness experts—people who get paid to stay in shape—refuel their bodies for optimal recovery and results without a ton of resources or free time.

-Here we reveal 17 quick and easy trainer-approved snacks that will fuel your body post-workout and get you the body you’ve always wanted.
+Here we reveal 16 quick and easy trainer-approved snacks that will fuel your body post-workout and get you the body you’ve always wanted.
 Looking to learn more about what to do before you snack?
 Don't miss these 10 Mistakes People Make The First Time They Work Out.

 WHEN YOU’RE REFUELING ON THE RUN…